As North Dakota oil soars, so does waste of natural gas

 Oil companies endorsed the rules but struggled to meet them from the start.
 Most have often missed them.

-Drillers produced a record 2.8 billion cubic feet of natural gas per day in March, but about 20 percent of it went up in flames.
+In March, drillers produced a record 2.8 billion cubic feet of natural gas per day, but about 20 percent of it went up in flames.
 That was well above the current limit of 12 percent — and was enough to heat all North Dakota homes for a month 10 times over, according to an analysis by the Legislature’s research agency.

 March also was the 13th month in a row that drillers missed the target.